camilashida/icu-board-digitizer/README.md

 # Project Structure Recap
 To keep things running smoothly, organize your folder like this:

-Plaintext
+Plaintext:
-change_detector.py       # Part 1: Filters changes
+- change_detector.py       # Part 1: Filters changes
-data_extractor.py         # Part 2: AI Extraction
+- data_extractor.py         # Part 2: AI Extraction
-reference_database.csv    # Your patient list
+- reference_database.csv    # Your patient list
-input_images/             # Folder with ICU photos
+- input_images/             # Folder with ICU photos
-outputs/                  # Reports and Excel files
+- outputs/                  # Reports and Excel files

-Troubleshooting
+Troubleshooting:
 - "No images to process": Make sure the change_detection_report.xlsx from Part 1 exists and contains the filenames you want to analyze.
 - API Errors: Check if your OpenAI account has credits and if the GPT-4o model is available for your tier.
 - Alignment Issues: If the AI is "hallucinating" bed numbers, double-check the SOURCE_POINTS coordinates in both scripts.
 They must be identical to crop the image correctly.